 Every now and then, a group of tourists would enter the church (their only way to leave Bocca della Verita), giggling at the photos they have just taken.
 The church keeper, brooming the floor, had to shush almost everyone entering.
 Stimulated by endorphins, like euphoric children who ate too many sweets, these tourists were completely losing the sense of where they were.

-Even Japanese, known for often being reserved and showing respect for sites of religious worship, couldn’t refrain from laughing in the church.
+Even the Japanese, known for often being reserved and showing respect for sites of religious worship, couldn’t refrain from laughing in the church.

 Blinded by Instagram

 With their gaze occupied by Instagram filters, these tourists were not just having the time of their life.
 They were also – completely blinded!
 Reenacting Gregory Peck’s famous scene when he shocks Audrey Hepburn by losing his hand in Bocca della Verita, made these spirited tourists tapping in the dark!

 And in the dark, in the side altar, on the left side of the church, a precious skull was spared from any camera rape.
 The skull belonged to St. Valentine, a famous Roman saint celebrated on February 14th.
 If those tourists had only known, in the dawn of another Valentine’s Day, that they were passing by the patron saint of love himself, I wonder if their Instagram feeds would look differently.

 When we follow the traveling models dictated by tourist agencies, bucket lists, and similar must-do’s for dummies, we often completely miss having unique experiences that could be fueled by some on-your-own research and simple wandering around.
 Accepting traveling in the herd might make us unable to see the forest for the trees.